andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 ### Setup and resources

-I&#8217;m continuing my &#8220;Zootastic&#8221; example that I used to write about [using Swift to seed a Core Data database][1].
-In fact, I&#8217;ve simply branched the project on GibHub and added the things we&#8217;re exploring in this post.
+I'm continuing my &#8220;Zootastic&#8221; example that I used to write about [using Swift to seed a Core Data database][1].
+In fact, I've simply branched the project on GibHub and added the things we're exploring in this post.

 <div class="resources">
   <div class="resources-header">